Los Angeles Construction Litigation Attorney

 Along the lines of documenting proposals, there is a need to document disputes,

 or the lack thereof.
-If, in the process of collection, somebody in your
+If, in the process of collection, somebody in your office contacts a client

-office contacts a client who tells you that a check is in the mail, that
+who tells you that a check is in the mail, that they are having a cash-flow

-they are having a cash-flow problem, or they have not been paid by the
+problem, or they have not been paid by the owner, it is good practice

-owner, it is good practice to send a confirming letter to document the
+to send a confirming letter to document the fact that the reason you have

-fact that the reason you have not been paid is because of a cash-flow
+not been paid is because of a cash-flow problem.
+This helps to negate

-steps of the courthouse or arbitrator's office.
+disputes that are often concocted on the steps of the courthouse or arbitrator's office.

 In order to maximize one's legal position, one should avoid abandoning

 a job before its completion whenever possible.
-This will eliminate the
+This will eliminate the owner being able to receive a credit or back charge

-sums necessary to have the work completed by other contractors.
-Typically,
+in the amount of the sums necessary to have the work completed by other

-this sum will far exceed the amount of money you would have to spend to
+contractors.
+Typically, this sum will far exceed the amount of money you

 These circumstances should present a red flag to the contractor that there will be a payment problem.
 Even if one does not do a formal credit report on a prospective client, it is good practice to elicit as much information as possible as to the type of entity, principals involved, bank references, credit references, etc. It is also good practice to copy all incoming checks.